sromexs/get-sitemap-links/Readme.md

     <img width="400px" src="https://user-images.githubusercontent.com/48912836/111001692-7882b900-8399-11eb-8a79-2e869864ee0d.jpg" alt="get sitemap links"></img>
 </p>

-This tool get, fetch, crawl, sitemap pages recursively and fetch all links in between `<loc>` tag.
-This app created by typescript and usable in both node.js and typescript apps.
-I hope you enjoy working with this app.
+`Get Sitemap Links` is a TypeScript library that fetches all links recursively from a sitemap page.
+It can be used in both Node.js and TypeScript applications.

 ## Installation

-Using npm:
+You can install the package using npm:

 ```shell
 npm i get-sitemap-links